Independence Day (1996 film): Home media

 After a six-week, $30 million marketing campaign, Independence Day was released on a THX certified VHS on November 22, 1996.
 A LaserDisc release came out at roughly the same time, which included audio commentary, theatrical trailers, deleted scenes, and a bundled soundtrack CD.
 The film sold 22 million copies in North America, becoming the best selling live-action video.

 The film became available on DVD on June 27, 2000, and has since been re-released in several different versions of this format with varying supplemental material, including one instance where it was packaged with a lenticular cover.
 A special edition of the film was included on the DVD as well, which features nine minutes of additional footage not seen in the original theatrical release.
 A single-disc DVD version of the film was released alongside Cast Away on May 21, 2002.
 Independence Day became available on Blu-ray in the United Kingdom on December 24, 2007, and in North America on March 11, 2008 and in Australia on March 5, 2008.
 The initial single-disc releases only feature the theatrical cut and a few extras, as per the single-disc DVDs.
 For its 2016 twentieth anniversary, the film was re-released on two-disc Blu-ray and DVD, 4K Ultra HD Blu-ray, and Digital HD.
 The 20th-anniversary editions feature both the theatrical and extended versions, all the extras of the previous 2-disc DVDs and more.

-Television airing
+Television broadcast

 Independence Day was originally scheduled to air on Fox on September 16, 2001, but was cancelled following the September 11 attacks.
-The network replaced Independence Day with a repeat airing of There's Something About Mary.
+Fox replaced Independence Day with a repeat airing of There's Something About Mary.